URCF/urcf_workshops/python_programming/04-numpy.md

 <class 'numpy.ndarray'>
 ```

 The output tells us that `traffic_data` currently refers to an N-dimensional array, the functionality for which is provided by the NumPy library.
-These data correspond to traffic sensor readings.
-The rows are the individual days, and the columns are their hourly traffic measurements.

 With the following command, we can see the array's **shape**: